-Keep the water heater and holding tank capacities in mind when using the fresh water system.
+Keep the holding tank capacities in mind when using the fresh water system.
 The used water will drain into the grey water holding tank.

-☐ Be sure the water heater is ON and had sufficient time to heat the water.

-☐ If dry camping, be sure your 12-volt water pump is ON.
+Be sure the water heater is of and had sufficient time to heat the water.
+If dry camping, be sure your 12-volt water pump is ON.